legoisland21/miniasm-g/README.md

-# MiniASM
+# MiniASM-G

-MiniASM is a tiny "assembly-style" system built in C++.
+MiniASM-G is a tiny "assembly-style" system built in C++.
 You can set registers, do math, and make games!

 Notice: For audio on Windows including winmm.lib IS required Notice 2: To have audio on Linux you need to have `alsa-utils` so to install it (apt) `sudo apt install alsa-utils` or (pacman) `sudo pacman -S alsa-utils`